nanosai/grid-ops-java/README.md

 systems infrastructure services.
 We want your distributed systems to get up and running as quickly as possible.

+## Grid Ops - Java Examples
+We have a separate project showing examples of how to use Grid Ops Java
+here: [Grid Ops Java Examples] (https://github.com/nanosai/grid-ops-java-examples)

 ## IAP
 Grid Ops is centered around the general purpose network protocol IAP.
 IAP is designed to have a compact message format which can be used